rnd195/basic-tts-tool/README.md

 ## References

-This project was inspired or based on the following sources:
+This project was inspired by or based on the following sources:

 `https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesisUtterance`
 - Code snippets for the TTS implementation